Azure/bicep/README.md

 **Why not focus your energy on Terraform or other third-party IaC offerings?**

-Using terraform can be a great choice depending on the requirements of the organization, and if you are happy using terraform there is no reason to switch.
-At Microsoft, we are actively investing to make sure the terraform on Azure experience is the best it can be.
+Using [Terraform](https://www.terraform.io/) can be a great choice depending on the requirements of the organization, and if you are happy using Terraform there is no reason to switch.
+At Microsoft, we are actively investing to make sure the Terraform on Azure experience is the best it can be.

 That being said, there is a huge customer base using ARM templates today because it provides a unique set of capabilities and benefits.
 We wanted to make the experience for those customers first-class as well, in addition to making it easier to start for Azure focused customers who have not yet transitioned to infra-as-code.